 My favorite part of living in Cartagena is listening to the sound of the ocean while I write, but second comes the sunsets.The most popular spot to watch the sun dip over the ocean is from the old city walls.
 So why not combine that with the mellow vibe of a good drink in your hand?
 Below are three bars on the walls where you can do just that.
 For fun, I also included a few more rooftop bars with breathtaking views.

-Each of the first three bars will cost around 30,000 pesos for a cocktail (less for beer), but in my opinion it’s well worth it.
-Here’s a GOOGLE MAP of where to find them all.
+Each of the first three bars will cost around 30,000 pesos for a cocktail (less for beer), but in my opinion it's well worth it.
+Here's a map of the rooftop and sunset bars in Cartagena.

 This bar has the best cocktails of the bunch, and it's right in the center of town overlooking both the ocean to one side and inland to Plaza de Santa Teresa, where the Hotel Charleston and the Naval Museum are located.
 Convenient if you are heading to dinner or any other activity in the historic centro after your drinks.